ltelab/disdrodb/docs/source/index.rst

 and university research groups.
 However, only a small fraction of those data is easily accessible.
-Data are stored in disparate formats with poor documentation, making them difficult to share, analyse, compare and re-use.
+Data are stored in disparate formats with poor documentation, making them difficult to share, analyse, compare and reuse.

 Additionally, very limited software is currently publicly available for DSD processing.